jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

 the count of graphemes is not requested).

 If `string` is a valid UTF-8 string, returns `0`.
-Otherwise returns the byte position (1-based) of the first invalid byte sequence.
+Otherwise returns the byte position (1-based) of the first invalid byte sequence (always a grapheme boundary).
 Returns additional information through reference variables.

 `refGraphemeCount` receives the count of graphemes in `string` (graphemes before the first error if the scan stopped at the first error).